Ginsusamurai/data-structures-and-algorithms/code-challenges/401/stacksAndQueues/README.md

   - `pop` the most recent node off the top
   - `peek` at the top node
   - `isEmpty` returns bool if the stack is empty
+- create a 'psuedoQueue' that acts like a queue but is made up of only stack objects

 ## Approach & Efficiency